jameslawler/notes/docs/portuguese/verbs/irregular/ir.md

 ## Writing Prompts

-1. Descreva como ir de sua casa até o correio.
+1. Descreva como ir de sua casa até aos correios.
 Describe how to get from your house to the post office.
 2. Quais são seus planos para o próximo ano?
 What are your plans for next year?
 3. Aonde você foi hoje?
 Where did you go today?